cwant/VTKBlender/README.md

 ![Screenshot](assets/blender-render2.jpg)

-OK, do you remember in the last example when I said we would be doing something more fancy?
-Well, here it is: press the 2 key with your mouse pointer in the 3D Window to reveal the hidden layer number 2, enable the raytracer with the Ray button, and press Anim.
+To render the object with some scenery, press the 2 key with your mouse pointer in the 3D Window to reveal the hidden layer number 2.
+Press 'Animation' to render.
+(Note, your renders might not match those in this document -- these were done with Blender 2.4x, which supported transparency in vertex colours).

 ![Screenshot](assets/blender-screen-shot2d.jpg)

-We are going to be raytracing so I hope you have a lot of spare CPU time!
 If you wait long enough, the final result will look something like this (click to download an mpeg of the animation, let the animation loop in your viewer):